ubergrape/grape-web-client/docs/development.md

 yarn build
 ```

-## Develop dependencies like grape-web or grape-browser locally
+## Develop dependencies like grape-web, grape-browser or aurora-ui locally

 You can use `yarn link` to switch to the specific package and use it locally.